It’s video progress report time.

 This month’s re-contextualized public domain film is Of Human Bondage from 1934.
 Quite a different beast from Bride of the Gorilla.
 Bette Davis chews the scenery and creates a character so hateful it’s almost surreal.
-She did her own makeup for the scene near the end of the movie when she’s a prostitute dying of tuberculosis to make sure she looked sufficiently grimy. pretty daring stuff for the time.
-RKO Pictures made some interesting movies during their heyday, that’s for sure.
+She did her own makeup for the scene near the end of the movie where she’s a prostitute dying of tuberculosis so she would look sufficiently grimy.
+Pretty daring stuff for the time.
+RKO Pictures made some interesting movies during their heyday.

 A few things worth noting: